In-patient luxury rehab center in Thailand

 14. Practice mindfulness

 Practicing mindfulness is a bit more challenging than other strategies on this list.
-There are many ways to increase mindfulness, including meditation, living in the moment, paying attention, focusing on breathing, and accepting oneself and others.
-Mindfulness is all about being present at the moment and refusing to pay attention to thoughts that come along.
+There are different ways to increase mindfulness, including meditation, living in the moment, paying attention, focusing on breathing, and accepting oneself and others.
+Mindfulness is all about being present in the moment and refusing to pay attention to thoughts that come along.

 Another way to practice mindfulness is through mindfulness therapy.
 Essentially, mindfulness therapy focuses on learning how to be more aware of one’s emotions, feelings, thoughts, and surroundings.
 In the process, the person’s automatic response lowers.

-The obstacle to practicing mindfulness is that it takes a lot of time and effort, which can be stressful for people who have never done it before.
-A good thing to remember here is that practicing mindfulness is not a competition and everyone makes progress at their own pace.
-Patience and motivation are important here.
+The obstacle of practicing mindfulness is that it takes a lot of time and effort, which tends to be stressful for people who have never done it before.
+One good thing to remember here is that practicing mindfulness is not a competition and everyone makes progress at their own pace.
+Patience and motivation are particularly important.

 The importance of practicing mindfulness stems from various studies that have confirmed its effectiveness.
-A study from Clinical Psychology Review confirmed that mindfulness exhibits positive effects on psychological health by increasing subjective well-being, lowering psychological symptoms and emotional reactivity, and improving behavioral regulation.
+A 2011 study by Keng et al., published in Clinical Psychology Review confirmed that numerous beneficial psychological outcomes of mindfulness include enhanced behavioral regulation, decreased psychological symptoms and emotional reactivity, and an improvement in subjective well-being.

 15. Spend time in nature

 Dedicate a few hours every day or week to spending more time in nature.
-This can involve simple walks, hiking, trekking, or picnics.
+This involves simple walks, trekking, or picnics.
 There are no obstacles to spending time in nature other than forgetting to reduce screen time.
-A person can never truly appreciate nature without limiting screen time.
+A person never truly appreciates nature without limiting screen time.

 This is one of the easiest tips to implement for stress relief or prevention.
 It’s simple to follow and doesn’t require drastic changes in one’s life.